Genes contain your DNA — the code that controls much of your body’s form and function, from making you grow taller to regulating your body systems.

 Gene therapy is hoping to be able to eventually target the correction of genetic defects, eliminate cancerous cell, prevent cardiovascular diseases, block neurological disorders, and even eliminate infectious pathogens.

-The two main type of gene therapy are somatic cell gene therapy and reproductive or germ-line gene therapy.
+The two main type of gene therapy is somatic cell gene therapy and reproductive or germ-line gene therapy

 Somatic cells are every cell type in the mammalian body that does not form the sperm and the ova; internal organs, skins, bones, blood and connective tissue are all made up of somatic cells.